Home | The Boat | First Mate | Admiral | Guestbook

 24 April 2014.
 She runs, however...

 Wednesday was a very good day.
 For the first time the engine started and ran in Seaweed.
-She's a bit noisier than on the dock -- more vibration and I've got some learning to do too.
-Things like how to bleed the engine, etc. That's not hard and is something that every boater needs to know for their diesel.
+She is a bit noisier than on the dock -- more vibration and I have some learning to do too.
+Things like how to bleed the engine, etc. That is not particularly difficult and is something that every boater needs to know for their diesel.

 And ladies, my manicure is intact.
 It may sound icky but "bleeding the engine" is really a case of letting the air out of the system so that only fuel goes into the motor.
-It can be done on my Volvo with wrenches (three sizes, and yes, I'll have them attached to bulkheads where needed so I won't have to hunt 'em down) ... anyway, bleeding is just releasing the air from the fuel lines.
-It's not a filthy job.
+It can be done on my Volvo with wrenches (three sizes, and yes, I will have them attached to bulkheads where needed so I will not have to hunt 'em down) ... anyway, bleeding is just releasing the air from the fuel lines.
+It is not a filthy job.

 So, aboard Seaweed we (specifically, the mechanics at Jerry's Just Right Marine) had hooked up an auxiliary fuel tank.
 It is really an outboard fuel tank (the red ones you see everywhere) but this one had 1.5 gallons of diesel in it.

 With the compression lever raised on the front cylinder and the throttle at 1/2, we gave her a go.
 Seaweed started right up and remained running.
 A bit of adjustment and we settled down for a "break in" period.
-Basically we ran the engine at 1/3rd throttle, checking oil pressure and temperature for any aberrations.
+Basically the engine was run at 1/3rd throttle, checking oil pressure and temperature for any aberrations.

 With 1.5 gallons in the auxiliary fuel tank we gave her a go.
 She basically just idled for 3.5 hours.
-And didn't burn even a gallon of fuel.
-That's amazing.
-My friend Bob (see Time Stopped article) said his only burned a quart an hour but men, well, they don't always talk truth, especially when it comes to motors.
+And did not burn even a gallon of fuel.
+That is amazing.
+My friend Bob (see Time Stopped article) said his only burned a quart an hour but men, well, they do not always talk truth, especially when it comes to motors.

 There are two types of diesel talk: The fellows who swear theirs only sips fuel, and then the macho types to don't know how to throttle back and complain about burning 16 gallons per hour at 12 knots.
 Or worse.